 - Stage 2.
 Defining problems (Define).
 What tasks and goals does the user have?

 - Stage 3 (Ideate).
-Searching for solutions.
-What are the options for solving the defined tasks?
+Finding solutions.
+What options are there for solving the given tasks?

 - Stage 4 (Prototype).
 Prototyping.
 Implementing the best ideas